 And that's it!
 Whether you run the entire Messier Marathon, fall a wee bit short or just sample a portion of it, you'll enjoy a wonderful adventure under the stars, seeing the best that the night sky has to offer.
 And, hey — there's always next year!

-Several astronomy organizations will recognize your achievement if you observe all of the Messier objects.
+Several astronomy organizations will recognize your achievement if you observe all of the Messier objects, even if you didn't view them all in one night.
 The Astronomical League will send a Messier Program Certificate to members-at-large or members of affiliated astronomical societies who provide observational notes for 70 objects found without a GOTO telescope.
 The organization will send a lapel pin and honorary membership certificate for completing the entire list (over any time frame).
 The Royal Astronomical Society of Canada will issue an RASC Messier Certificate to members who complete the list and provide documentation.
 The group recognizes both the GOTO and manual approaches.
 Both organizations' websites have information and observing forms to download and print out.

-In a future edition of Mobile Stargazing, we'll look at spring galaxies, taking smartphone astro-images through your telescope and more.
+In a future edition of Mobile Stargazing, we'll look at spring galaxies, recreating the Apollo missions in this 50th anniversary year and more.
 In the meantime, keep looking up!

 Editor's note: Chris Vaughan is an astronomy public outreach and education specialist at Discovery Planetarium and AstroGeo, a member of the Royal Astronomical Society of Canada, and an operator of the historic 74-inch (1.88 meters) David Dunlap Observatory telescope.
 You can reach him via email and follow him on Twitter @astrogeoguy, as well as on Facebook and Tumblr.

 This article was provided by Simulation Curriculum, the leader in space science curriculum solutions and the makers of the SkySafari app for Android and iOS.
 Follow SkySafari on Twitter @SkySafariAstro.
-Follow us @Spacedotcom, Facebook and Google+.
-Original article on Space.com.
+Follow us on Twitter @Spacedotcom and on Facebook.